Bubbles. Remember how you felt the first time you blew bubbles?

 A pattern is more resistant to change because the energy of which it is composed is locked into a rigid structure that seems impermeable to change.

-Blowing bubbles is both a metaphor for transformation, and a means of creating rapid change in an energy structure.
+Blowing bubbles is both a metaphor for transformation, and a means of generating rapid change in an energy structure.
 Energy is being created and destroyed and re-created constantly.
 Bubbles remind us of this.

 They destabilize a rigid structure by following the natural flow of energy, which is in a constant state of flux.